India hands over Dornier maritime surveillance aircraft to Sri Lanka Navy | Law-Order

 - Sri Lanka

-The security of India and Sri Lanka is enhanced by mutual understanding, mutual trust and cooperation, the Indian envoy here said on Monday, as India handed over a Dornier maritime surveillance aircraft to the Sri Lanka Navy to further boost bilateral defence partnership.
+The security of India and Sri Lanka is enhanced by mutual understanding, mutual trust and cooperation, the Indian envoy here said on Monday, as India gifted a Dornier aircraft to the Sri Lanka Navy to enhance its maritime surveillance capabilities and bolster the bilateral defence ties.

+Sri Lankan President Ranil Wickremesinghe was present at the handover ceremony which took place on a day when India celebrated its 76th Independence Day and a day before a high-tech Chinese missile and satellite tracking ship docks at the island nation's Hambantota port.

 ''Security of #India and #Srilanka is enhanced by mutual understanding, mutual trust and cooperation.
 Gifting of Dornier 228 is #India's latest contribution to this cause,'' High Commissioner Baglay said at the handing over event.